Gets a collection of parameters that are used by the method specified by the SelectMethod property.

 Before the Select method is run, the names and types of the parameters that are contained in the collection must match the signature of the method that is specified by the SelectMethod property.
 For example, if a select method named GetEmployeesByStateAndAge takes a string and an integer as parameters, the collection must contain two parameters.
 The first parameter must resolve to a string and the second parameter must resolve to an integer.
 Both parameters can be specified in markup in the SelectParameters element.
 Alternatively, they can be can be added in the Selecting event handler, or one parameter can be added in markup and the other one can be added programmatically.

 For more information, see Using Parameters with the ObjectDataSource Control and the SelectMethod property.

 The following code example demonstrates how to retrieve a single data record using an ObjectDataSource control and display it in a DetailsView control.
 The ObjectDataSource control retrieves a specific employee record by calling the GetEmployee method of the EmployeeLogic class.
 The GetEmployee method requires an employee ID parameter.
 The ObjectDataSource control uses a QueryStringParameter element in markup to create a QueryStringParameter object that will retrieve the value of a specified query-string parameter from the URL and pass it to the GetEmployee method.

 Other parameter classes can be used to retrieve values from other sources, such as control properties, form fields, cookies, ASP.NET profile data, or session state.
 You can also use a parameter object that is defined in markup in order to pass a hard-coded value to the select method.
-For more information about parameter classes that are available, see Using Parameters with Data Source Controls.
+For more information about parameter classes that are available, see Using Parameters with Data Source Controls for Filtering.

 To run this example, you will need the following: